Online Journalism Blog

 Blog management plugins

-BackUpWordpress allows you to easily backup your Wordpress database – a useful habit to get into in case something goes wrong with your blog hosting or you want to move your blog to another host.
+BackUpWordpress allows you to easily backup your WordPress database – a useful habit to get into in case something goes wrong with your blog hosting or you want to move your blog to another host.
 The plugin also allows you to schedule regular backups.

 Cronless Postie allows you to publish blog posts via email.
 There are other ways to do this – for example, emailing your post to Posterous and then pulling the RSS feed from there using a syndication plugin like FeedWordPress (see above).